The best books and white papers to learn about artificial intelligence.

 Artificial Intelligence as a Positive and Negative Factor in Global Risk by Intelligence.org

 Written by Eliezer Yudkowsky (and sponsored by the Machine Intelligence Research Institute), this whitepaper looks at the many consequences artificial intelligence could have in the future if it continues to grow as fast as it is.

 Because we don’t know where it is headed, there is no way of knowing whether those effects will be positive or negative.
 So Yudkowsky looks at both outcomes.

 Eliezer Yudkowsky works at the Machine Intelligence Research Institute as a full-time Research Fellow and lives in the San Francisco Bay, CA area.

-This artificial intelligence white paper was written by Dr. Guruduth Banavar, who is the Chief Science Office of Cognitive Computing and the Vice President of IBM Research.
+This artificial intelligence white paper was written by Dr Guruduth Banavar, who is the Chief Science Officer of Cognitive Computing and the Vice President of IBM Research.

 Artificial Intelligence and Life in 2030 by Stanford University

 This latest research by Stanford is a report on a study of how artificial intelligence affects people, communities, and their society.

 This study looks back at the past one-hundred years and how things changed as far as technology is concerned.

 It is also important to note that this study also looks at what challenges got raised for societies, such as the case with certain ethics or economic issues.